tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-12-05-blocking-unblocking-clients.md

 The book walks through exercises and ideas for coaching actors into new ways of thinking and explaining the power of overcoming insecurity, overcoming trying to be original, overcoming status issues and so much more.

-Of course, the best way to open up is through keeping this “Yes!
-And…” refrain in mind - it reminds me to keep the positive edge and optimism.
+Of course, the best way to open up is through keeping this *Yes!
+And…* refrain in mind - it reminds me to keep the positive edge and optimism.
 There are no bad ideas!
 Blocked clients often don’t realize they’re blocking!

 It keeps you in the beginner’s mind of accepting that the client knows their business better than you do - so you push them to generate new directions themselves rather than providing them “answers” of what to do.